Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 # Lightstreamer JMS Gateway StockList Demo Service for Java #

-This project contains the source code and all the resources needed to install the StockListDemo service for Lightstreamer JMS Gateway.<br>
+This project contains the source code and all the resources needed to install the StockListDemo Service for Lightstreamer JMS Gateway.<br>

 Check out the sources for further explanations.